-The online Bachelor of Science in Criminal Justice is designed for anyone seeking a career in the criminal justice system or looking to pursue an advanced degree in criminal justice or justice administration.
+The online Bachelor of Science in Criminal Justice is designed for anyone seeking a career in the legal system or looking to pursue an advanced degree in criminal justice or justice administration.

 Offered by the College of Arts & Sciences at the University of Louisville, the criminal justice online bachelor’s degree prepares you with working knowledge of the entire criminal justice process (adult and juvenile) and the issues surrounding each portion of the process.
-You will master the ability to make connections between theory and policy development, as well as gain the ability to understand, identify and apply legal issues relevant to justice administration.
+You will learn to be an agile professional in this ever-evolving field by developing your knowledge of current criminology theories, ethical and moral considerations, emerging policies as well as effective communications strategies.

 Complete this degree on your own time with fully online classes and 24/7 access to learning tools.Learn More

 Transfer in your associate degree and complete only 20 courses at UofL to earn your bachelor’s.Learn More

 UofL's CJ faculty received research grants from agencies including the U.S. Department of Justice and the U.S. State Department.

 "Our goal is to provide students with a safe and quality learning experience.
 In the process, we hope to prepare them with the means to open the doors of opportunity-- enhancing their personal and professional lives—and empower them to be a catalyst in creating a more just society."